Curation Note

 Sayaka Toda (Japanese b.1988)

-In this exhibition, Sayaka Toda revisits and reconfigures her early series “Where Beauty Resides”, originally created during her university years.
-The works portray ambiguous figures in which seemingly opposing elements—beauty and ugliness, vulnerability and strength, masculinity and femininity—coexist and blur.
+For this exhibition, Sayaka Toda revisits Where Beauty Resides, a series originally developed during her university years and reconfigured for the present context.
+The works depict ambiguous figures in which opposing elements—beauty and ugliness, vulnerability and strength, masculinity and femininity—coexist without resolution.
+Through these layered presences, Toda approaches gender as a fluid and unstable condition, quietly resonating with broader questions within contemporary Japanese society.

 Kanako Ohya (Japanese b.1983)

-Huang Yuqi (Chinaese b.1997)
+Huang Yuqi (Chinese b.1997)

 Seo-hyeon Moon (Korean b.1982)